"There are only two tragedies: One is not getting what one wants, and the other is getting it."

 "Whatever you're having."

-He came back a few minutes later with two hi-ball glasses.
+He came back with two hi-ball glasses.
 "I never used to keep liquor in the house.
 Felt irresponsible, somehow.
 Isn't that silly?
 They gave me this bottle at the retirement party."

 "But you're not really retired?
 You're still young."